wangshuangkc/aws-solutions/cross-partition-copy-image.md

-# Copy ami-xxxxxxxxxxxacross Partitions
+# Copy AMI across Partitions

-Copy ami-xxxxxxxxxxxfrom/to Global to/from China or US-gov cloud
+Copy AMI from/to Global to/from China or US-gov cloud

-* Store ami-xxxxxxxxxxxto S3 bucket
+* Store AMI to S3 bucket
 * Download object from S3 bucket to local
 * Upload object to S3 bucket in another partition
-* Restore ami-xxxxxxxxxxxfrom S3 object
+* Restore AMI from S3 object

 Reference: